nya1/updown-status-page/README.md

 ## TODO

- * Automatically update checks every x minutes (based on the lowest checks.period)
+ * Automatically update checks every x minutes ? (based on the lowest checks.period)

- * Add footer (twitter, email and homepage link)

  * Improve layout for mobile

- * Better spacing between checks

 ## Build Setup (only for development)